alphagov/publishing-api/README.md

 `./startup.sh`

-Dependencies will be dowloaded and installed and the app should start up on port 3093.
-Currently on GOV.UK machines it also be available at `publishing-api-temp.dev.gov.uk`, but this will change to `publishing-api.dev.gov.uk` in the near future.
+It downloads and installs dependencies and starts the app on port 3093.
+When using GOV.UK virtual machine the app is available at `publishing-api.dev.gov.uk`.

 ## Running the test suite